OpenAI restructures its governance

-While the world debates the capabilities of artificial intelligence, we observe a more troubling phenomenon: the systemic inability of organizations to transform their operating models.
+While the world debates the capabilities of artificial intelligence, this magazine documents a more troubling phenomenon: the systemic inability of organizations to transform their operating models.

 The Operating Shift documents this failure — and the rare few who escape it.